nvim-lualine/lualine.nvim/README.md

 lualine defines two kinds of separators:

 - `section_separators`    - separators between sections
-- `components_separators` - separators between the different components in sections
+- `component_separators` - separators between the different components in sections

 **Note**: if viewing this README in a browser, chances are the characters below will not be visible.